eclipse-iceoryx/iceoryx/GOVERNANCE.md

 * Steer direction of Eclipse iceoryx
   * Go over the current release board under Projects
   * E.g. go over the milestone list and move the issues between the three prio's
-  * In case of disagreement a vote is casted amongst the attendees
 * Raise and answer questions
 * Discuss tooling and infrastructure
 * All others topics related to iceoryx one can think of